 The young Lorenzo grew up watching his grandfather Cosimo, whom he always tried to surpass in wisdom and cunning.

 At the age of 16, Lorenzo entered politics and demonstrated excellent qualities in administering the family’s fortunes.
 Piero sent Lorenzo on many important diplomatic missions when he was still a youth, which included trips to Rome to meet the pope and other important religious and political figures.

-On the death of his father, Lorenzo, only twenty years old at this time, along with his brother Giuliano, assumed power over Florence.
 Recognizing his brother’s superior qualities, Giuliano immediately left to Lorenzo the tasks of government.

 Lorenzo did not officially accept power, wanting to be considered a simple citizen of Florence while virtually centralizing into his own hands the power of the city and the state.

 In the period between 1469 and 1472, he completely reformed state institutions, suppressed all rivalries existing between families and resolved all family problems to become the supreme arbiter in every question of dynasty.
 He also ensured a period of peace among the various Italian powers through his influence and important friendships.

 By enacting minor changes to the communal constitution, he gained power without losing popular support: the municipal courts were preserved but, deprived of autonomy, became mere instruments in his hands.